Page views and traffic can be a MAJOR obsession for bloggers.

 Click below and I’ll send you the list straight to your inbox.
 It has over 25 websites where you can do submissions!

-The only caveat I’d throw in here is that it can be very time consuming to send out your work to a bunch of sites.
+The only caveat I’d throw in here is that it can be time consuming to send out your work to a bunch of sites.
 I would watch closely to see which sites actually feature your work often, and track whether you get much traffic whenever there is a feature.
 This will help you know which sites are worth your time submitting to.

 4 // Amplify Across Social Media (repeatedly)

 I’m guessing that you already have yourself set up across several social media platforms – be it facebook, twitter, instagram, etc. Remember that only a tiny percentage of your followers on each of these platforms are actually see your content when you post.
 I think it’s like less than 5%?
-Those dang algorithms.
+Those damn algorithms.

 So don’t stress about over-sharing your blog posts across social media.
 I promise that no one is going to complain of being bombarded by it, since they will very likely only see a small portion.